L3tum/CPU-Benchmark/Readme.md

 Execute it :)

+## Building it yourself

+The master branch always has the "bleeding edge" changes and should, but may not, be able to be compiled and run.
+If you want to get the latest changes then clone the repo and open it in your favourite .NET IDE.
+Compile the "Benchmarker" project which contains the CLI and then run the resulting executable.

 ## Available Options

 Choose the benchmark to execute (replace BENCHMARK with the name of one of the benchmarks down below):